-There is strong evidence that fitness and exercise programs offered in community settings increase physical activity levels and improve physical fitness for participating adults and older adults (Holland 2005*, Cruz-Ferreira 2011, Sivaramakrishnan 2019, Vendramin 2016), particularly when these activities are offered with social support interventions (CG-Physical activity).
+There is strong evidence that fitness and exercise programs offered in community settings increase physical activity levels and improve physical fitness for participating adults and older adults1, 2, 3, 4, particularly when these activities are offered with social support interventions5.

 A variety of fitness activities have been shown to be effective in community settings.
 Aerobic dance classes such as Step, Bodycombat, TAEBO, and Pump, for example, can be as effective as jogging for calories expended6.
-Zumba and aerobic dance may also decrease body fat mass and improve aerobic capacity (Fong Yan 2017, Vendramin 2016) and may increase flexibility more in comparison with other sports, such as soccer, jogging, or yoga7 though more research is needed.
+Zumba and aerobic dance may also decrease body fat mass and improve aerobic capacity4, 7 and may increase flexibility more in comparison with other sports, such as soccer, jogging, or yoga7 though more research is needed.
 Spinning/indoor cycling classes can be high intensity exercise, so may not be suitable for older adults or sedentary middle-aged adults8, 9, 10.
-Tai Chi appears to engage older adults in non-sedentary behavior11, improve balance, reduce falls (Leung 2011a*), and improve cognitive function13.
+Tai Chi appears to engage older adults in non-sedentary behavior11, improve balance, reduce falls12, and improve cognitive function13.
 Recent research suggests Tai Chi may also improve cardiorespiratory fitness, but stronger, longer-term studies are needed to confirm effects14.
-Yoga can improve blood pressure, HDL cholesterol, triglycerides, and many cardiovascular risk factors (Cramer 2014*, Cochrane-Hartley 2014*, Posadzki 2014*).
+Yoga can improve blood pressure, HDL cholesterol, triglycerides, and many cardiovascular risk factors15, 16, 17.
 In older adults, yoga has been shown to improve health outcomes, physical function, and mental well-being3.
-Pilates has been shown to improve flexibility, balance, and endurance among participants (Cruz-Ferreira 2011).
-Such group-based exercise activities can also improve mental well-being for older adults (Windle 2010*) and may reduce overall risk of falls (Greenwood-Hickman 2015).
-Supervised community-based group exercise programs designed for women who are pregnant can improve women’s aerobic fitness, strength, and birth outcomes (Santos-Rocha 2015*) and may improve physical function among individuals with certain health conditions, such as cancer survivors21.
+Pilates has been shown to improve flexibility, balance, and endurance among participants2.
+Such group-based exercise activities can also improve mental well-being for older adults18 and may reduce overall risk of falls19.
+Supervised community-based group exercise programs designed for women who are pregnant can improve women’s aerobic fitness, strength, and birth outcomes20 and may improve physical function among individuals with certain health conditions, such as cancer survivors21.

 Organized fitness programs appear to be more attractive to women and older adults than to men and younger adults1, while organized sport activities appear to appeal more to males22.
 Physical activity regimens that include regular feedback, self-monitoring tools, some form of social support, variety in the activities, and friendly competition appear to encourage adult male participation; however, more studies are needed to determine the most effective ways to engage adult males in community-based fitness programs23.
 Among older women, lower impact activities and social support may be preferred24.
 Studies of free physical activity programming in parks suggest that classes tailored to older adults may improve cardiovascular health and strength, with greater gains among Hispanic adults compared to other participating groups25.
 Offering classes in parks in neighborhoods with low incomes, with promotion and tailoring of classes, may increase resident awareness and participation26.

 One Philadelphia-based study suggests programs using culturally relevant tailoring derived from direct community input can increase program adherence, physical activity, and improve participants’ self-rated health27.
 Experts suggest that culturally relevant tailoring efforts should identify participants’ desired settings for activities; reflect the community in promotional materials, use preferred technology, be accessible to those with various levels of literacy; and have staff members who reflect participants recruiting for and leading programs24.

 Physical activity messages can help motivate individuals to adhere to regular fitness and exercise programs.
-Messages that are tailored to suit their recipients and framed in terms of gains instead of losses may result in greater physical activity than standard messages (Latimer 2010).
-The Texercise (TX HHS-Texercise) program, which uses financial incentives and other reinforcements, appears to be a cost-effective way to increase physical activity among older adults compared to similar programs30.
+Messages that are tailored to suit their recipients and framed in terms of gains instead of losses may result in greater physical activity than standard messages28.
+The Texercise29 program, which uses financial incentives and other reinforcements, appears to be a cost-effective way to increase physical activity among older adults compared to similar programs30.

 Impact on Disparities

 Fitness programs or exercise classes are available in all 50 states and can be found at many local YMCAs or JCCs, community centers, parks and recreation facilities, and public or private gyms31, 32, 33.
 A Texas program, Texercise, offers free materials for community members to use to design and provide fitness programming for older adults and includes reinforcement such as monetary incentives for participating individuals over 45 and individuals with disabilities29.
 Silver Sneakers offers online classes, gym workouts, instructor-led classes in community settings, and discounted or free gym memberships; the program is designed for older adults and free through some Medicare plans34.

 Many faith-based organizations also offer regular fitness programs or exercise classes for their congregations.
-In the Greater Cincinnati area, for example, many congregations have organized faith-based physical activity and wellness programs (WeThrive-Faith).
+In the Greater Cincinnati area, for example, many congregations have organized faith-based physical activity and wellness programs35.

-During the COVID-19 pandemic, some communities offer free virtual fitness classes to do indoors, and have recommendations for safe outdoor activities, as in Richmond, California (Richmond-Virtual rec).
+During the COVID-19 pandemic, some communities offer free virtual fitness classes to do indoors, and have recommendations for safe outdoor activities, as in Richmond, California36.
 The Centers for Disease Control also has recommendations around COVID-19 safety for gym and fitness program administrators37.

 * Journal subscription may be required for access.